califa1203/click-urban-ecom-app/memory-bank/progress.md

 - Light/dark mode toggle functionality
 - Header and footer components with responsive design
 - Homepage with hero section, featured products, categories, and newsletter
+- Database schema design with comprehensive models for all entities
+- Prisma ORM integration with Supabase PostgreSQL
+- Environment variable configuration for database connections
+- API route implementation for core entities:
+  - Categories API with CRUD operations
+  - Products API with filtering, pagination, and variant support
+  - Users API with role-based access and address management
+  - Orders API with line items and status tracking
+  - Content API with blog post management and publishing control